In the UK we are working with Genomics England and the UK-wide COG viral sequencing group to understand COVID-19.

 Death from critical illness is strongly affected by genetics

-Susceptibility to infection, including sepsis and influenza is known very strongly genetically determined.
-There are strong reasons to believe the same is true for COVID-19.
+Susceptibility to infection, including sepsis, influenza and COVID-19 is known to be very strongly genetically determined.

 In critical illness, a complex cascade of immune signals leads to failure of critical organ systems and death.
 These events are often not specific to a particular type of infection - they can happen to any patient with a severe infection.
 Although we know that susceptibility to a particular bug, such as the influenza virus, SARS-CoV-2 (the coronavirus that causes COVID-19), or a bacteria like Staphylococcus aureus, is genetic, it is harder to tell if there are specific genes that alter a patient's chance of survival once they are already desperately sick with sepsis.
 But we do know that the immune system plays a key role in causing organ failure in sepsis, and in other forms of critical illness.
 Genetic differences have a very strong impact on immune function.